nf-core/dualrnaseq/docs/output.md

 Contents:
 * `transcripts_index`
   * All files produced by Salmon in the indexing phase.
-* subfolders with names of samples
+* subfolders named as samples.
   * All files and folders produced by Salmon in the quantification step of Selective Alignment mode.
 You can learn more about salmon outputs in [`Salmon documentation`](https://salmon.readthedocs.io/en/latest/file_formats.html#fileformats).
 Each subfolder also contains separated quantification results from the host and pathogen stored in `host_quant.sf` and `pathogen_quant.sf` files, respectively.
 * `combined_quant.tsv`
-  * tab delimited file containing combined quantification results of all samples processed by the pipeline.
+  * Tab delimited file containing combined quantification results of all samples processed by the pipeline.
 * `host_quant_salmon.tsv` and `pathogen_quant_salmon.tsv`
-  * tab delimited files containing combined quantification results for either host or pathogen from all samples.
+  * Tab delimited files containing combined quantification results for either host or pathogen from all samples.
 * `host_combined_quant_annotations.tsv` and `pathogen_combined_quant_annotations.tsv`
-  * tab delimited files containing quantification results for either host or pathogen and annotations extracted from gff files including transcript_id, transcript_name, gene id, gene_name and	gene_type.
+  * Tab delimited files containing quantification results for either host or pathogen and annotations extracted from gff files including transcript_id, transcript_name, gene id, gene_name and	gene_type.
 * `host_combined_gene_level.tsv`
-  * host gene-level estimates obtained using tximport.
+  * Host gene-level estimates obtained using tximport.
 * `host_combined_quant_gene_level_annotations.tsv`
-  * tab delimited file containing host gene-level estimates and annotations extracted from gff files including gene id, gene_name and	gene_type.
+  * Tab delimited file containing host gene-level estimates and annotations extracted from gff files including gene id, gene_name and	gene_type.

-**Description:**

-Salmon folder contains
-Also contains separated quantification results from the host and pathogen, plus gene and transcript quantification results.

 ### B) STAR + Salmon - alignment based

+**Output directory:** `results/STAR_for_salmon`

+Contents:
+* `index`
+  * All files produced by STAR in the indexing phase.
+* subfolders named as samples.
+  * All files produced by STAR in the alignment step including `sample_Aligned.sample_toTranscriptome.out.bam`.
+See `Output in transcript coordinates` from the [`STAR documentation.`](https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf).

 **Output directory:** `results/salmon_alignment_mode`

+Contents:
+* subfolders named as samples
-**Description:** All files and folders produced by Salmon.
-Also contains separated quantification results from the host and pathogen, plus gene and transcript quantification results.
+  * All files and folders produced by Salmon in the quantification step of Selective Alignment mode.
+You can learn more about salmon outputs in [`Salmon documentation`](https://salmon.readthedocs.io/en/latest/file_formats.html#fileformats).
+Each subfolder also contains separated quantification results from the host and pathogen stored in `host_quant.sf` and `pathogen_quant.sf` files, respectively.

-**Output directory:** `results/STAR_for_salmon`

-**Description:** All files and folders produced by STAR that are required for the alignment-based mode of Salmon.
-This folder also contains the STAR index.
+* `combined_quant.tsv`
+  * Tab delimited file containing combined quantification results of all samples processed by the pipeline.
+* `host_quant_salmon.tsv` and `pathogen_quant_salmon.tsv`
+  * Tab delimited files containing combined quantification results for either host or pathogen from all samples.
+* `host_combined_quant_annotations.tsv` and `pathogen_combined_quant_annotations.tsv`
+  * Tab delimited files containing quantification results for either host or pathogen and annotations extracted from gff files including transcript_id, transcript_name, gene id, gene_name and	gene_type.
+* `host_combined_gene_level.tsv`
+  * Host gene-level estimates obtained using tximport.
+* `host_combined_quant_gene_level_annotations.tsv`
+  * Tab delimited file containing host gene-level estimates and annotations extracted from gff files including gene id, gene_name and	gene_type.

 ### C) STAR + HTSeq

 **Output directory:** `results/STAR`

+Contents:
+* `index`
+  * All files produced by STAR in the indexing phase.
+* subfolders named as samples.
-**Description:** All files and folders produced by STAR when aligning to a genome.
-This folder also contains the STAR index.
+  * All files produced by STAR in the alignment step.
+* `multimapped_reads`.
+  * This folder contains both `sample_cross_mapped_reads.txt` file with list of cross-mapped reads between host and pathogen and `sample_no_crossmapped.bam` file with alignment without cross-mapped reads.

 **Output directory:** `results/HTSeq`

-**Description:** Contains counted features and TPMs for the host and pathogen; as a combined file, and as separate count files.
+Contents:
+* `sample_count_u_m.txt`
+  * Quantification results for a sample
+* `quantification_results_uniquely_mapped.tsv`
+  * Tab delimited file containing combined quantification results of all samples processed by the pipeline.
+* `quantification_results_uniquely_mapped_NumReads_TPM.tsv`
+  * Tab delimited file containing HTSeq quantification results and TPM values estimated for each gene in each sample.
+* `quantification_stats_uniquely_mapped.tsv`
+  * Satistics extracted from HTSeq quantification results.
+* `host_quantification_uniquely_mapped_htseq.tsv` and `pathogen_quantification_uniquely_mapped_htseq.tsv`
+  * tab delimited files containing combined quantification results for either host or pathogen from all samples.
+* `host_combined_quant_annotations.tsv` and `pathogen_combined_quant_annotations.tsv`
+  * tab delimited files containing quantification results for either host or pathogen and annotations extracted from gff files including gene_id, gene_name, gene_type and gene length.

 ## MultiQC